rusucosmin/ntp/README.md

 # ntp
 Network Tour Project ✈️

+## Outline

+This repository contains our work for the A Network Tour of Data Science course.
+The "Homework *" folders contains our notebooks for the course required milestones.
+The notebook 'Airline Analysis' contains our work for the original part of the course.

 *Proposition*: for data interpretation look at whether the data indicates that flight routes data indicates that it is a random network (even if we know it won't match) and to check for the scale free network property.

 ## How to run the code